fetttttjoe/VoiceMaster2.0/README.md

 🔗 [Invite Link](https://discord.com/oauth2/authorize?client_id=1395824661207453746&permissions=8&response_type=code&redirect_uri=https%3A%2F%2Flocalhost&integration_type=0&scope=bot+applications.commands+guilds.members.read)

 > ⚠️ **Note:** The bot currently requests administrator permissions.
-> If anyone besides me is interested in using it, feel free to open a pull request / Issue.
+> If anyone besides me is interested in using it, feel free to open a pull request or issue.
 > I'll then look into defining the minimal set of permissions the bot actually needs.

 ## Features